arlav/hackmoney_REDAO/readme.md

 contribute an NFT representing a property as a stake, receive a number of ERC20  tokens as a 100/100 fraction of the NFT

+NFTs represent the value of the Real Estate - but it's not liquid.
+We may be able to use these NFTs to get DeFi based loans.
+We also then need to use revenues from Real Estate, by converting them to Stablecoins (ERC20, Fiat Backed) to pay the Loan Fees and Interest payments.

 Second version:
 realestateDAO full functionality? - more questions than answers-